+LAND

-LAND PDL Would development make use of previously developed land?
-RED = Not on PDL
+PDL Would development make RED = Not on PDL

+use of previously developed land?

-A a mi a cultura al Would AMPED Minor loss of grade 1 and 2
+Agricultural Would AMBER = Minor loss of grade 1 and 2

-Agricultural Land development lead AMBER = Minor loss of grade 1 and 2 land
+Land development lead land

-Lanu to the loss of the lanu
+to the loss of the 13.13

-best and most Approx 70% of the site on Crade 2
+best and most Approx. 70% of the site on Grade 2

-Approx. 70% of the site on Grade 2

 versatile land, 30% on urban land, but resulting

 agricultural land? loss would be less than 20ha.

 Minerals Will it avoid the GREEN = Site is not within an

-sterilisation of allocated or safeguarded area.
+Willionalo sterilisation of allocated or safeguarded area.

-economic mineral
+economic mineral anocatou or careguardou arcar

 reserves?

-POLLUTION
+POLLUTION 1.000.700.

 Air Quality Would the AMBER = Site lies near source of air

-development of the pollution, or development could impact
+, development of the pollution, or development could impact

 sites result in an on air quality adverse impacts.

-adverse
+adverse . ,

 impact/worsening An air quality assessment will be

 of air quality? required.

-or an quanty:
+·

 AQMA Is the site within or SUB INDICATOR: Is the site within or

-, , , , , , , , , , , , , , , , , , , , near to an AQMA, near to an AQMA, the M11 or the A14?
+near to an AQMA, near to an AQMA, the M11 or the A14?

-the M11 or the GREEN = >1000 m of an AQMA, M11,
+the M11 or the GREEN = >1000m of an AQMA, M11,

 A14? or A14

-Dellution

 Pollution Are there potential AMBER = Adverse impacts capable of

 odour, light, noise adequate mitigation

 and vibration

 problems if the site Noise and vibration: Some industrial

 is developed, as a and commercial uses and associated

 receptor or plant may impact on adjacent

 generator commercial properties and near by

 (including residential.
 This will require

 compatibility with assessment and mitigation.

-neighbouring -
+neighbouring

 uses)?
 Light pollution: Industrial/commercial

-, uses are likely to have security and
+uses are likely to have security and

 floodlighting which will require

 assessment and mitigation.

-assessinent and magazem

 Other agencies should be consulted

+Other agencies should be consulted

 regarding the impact on wild life, night

 sky and the County Council regarding

-, , , , , , , , , , , , , , , , , , , ,

 impact on public highways.

 Odour: Some industrial /commercial

 uses can have odour impacts that may

 impact on nearby properties and will

-0 1 1 11 1 (1 " " require mitigation.
+require mitigation.

 Contamination Is there possible AMBER = Site partially within or

 contamination on adjacent to an area with a history of

 the site? contamination, or capable of

 remediation appropriate to proposed

 development (potential to achieve

 benefits subject to appropriate

 mitigation)

 ,